DevExpress-Examples/blazor-reporting-ai-summarize-and-translate/README.md

 <!-- default badges end -->
 # Reporting for Blazor - Integrate AI-powered Summarize and Translate Features based on Azure OpenAI

-This example adds two new buttons that helps users to summarize and translate a report content with AI-powered functionality:
+This example adds two new buttons that help users to summarize and translate a report content with AI-powered functionality:

 - **Summarize**: When you click this button, Generative AI summaries generate content that helps users quickly understand/analyze core insights associated with a given report.
 - **Translate**: This button helps users translate report documents, chosen pages, or selected content to a desired language with AI-powered translation tools.